Ostren: History

 Ostren is locally known for the activist Sadik Elez Koçi, who participated in different important Albanian meetings like the Congress of Manastir and created warbands during the Albanian rebellions, firstly against the Ottoman Empire and then against Bulgaria during the World War I.

-In 1900, Vasil Kanchov gathered and compiled statistics on demographics in the area and reported that Ostren i Madh was inhabited by 500 Slavic Muslims and 30 Slavic Christians, while Ostren i Vogël was inhabited by 400 Slavic Muslims and 78 Slavic Christians.
-Of the surrounding villages, Lladomëricë, Radovesh and Tërbaç were entirely Slavic Muslim, Tuçep was mainly Slavic Muslim and Pasinkë was mainly Albanian Muslim, while the other villages of the modern municipality were located too far West to be included in Kanchov's statistics.
+In 1900, Vasil Kanchov gathered and compiled statistics on demographics in the area and reported that Ostren i Madh was inhabited by 500 Bulgarian Muslims and 30 Bulgarian Christians, while Ostren i Vogël was inhabited by 400 Bulgarian Muslims and 78 Bulgarian Christians.
+Of the surrounding villages, Lladomëricë, Radovesh and Tërbaç were entirely Bulgarian Muslim, Tuçep was mainly Bulgarian Muslim and Pasinkë was mainly Albanian Muslim, while the other villages of the modern municipality were located too far West to be included in Kanchov's statistics.

 In 2020, an ethnic Macedonian was elected as an administrator of Ostren.

 Demographics

-Villages located in the Ostren administrative unit contain the following populations: Lejçan, Lladomericë and Tuçep are inhabited solely by Macedonian Muslim (Torbeš); Radovesh, Kojavec, Orzhanovë are inhabited solely by a Slavic speaking population which contain Macedonian Muslims.
-Okshtun i Madh, Okshtun i Vogël are inhabited by an Albanian population, and Tërbaç has some Macedonian Muslims residing there while Pasinkë, Ostren i Madh and Ostren i Vogël are inhabited by an Albanian population that dominates demographically in the villages that also contain significant populations of Muslim Macedonians and Orthodox Macedonians.
-The Muslim Macedonian and Orthodox Macedonian population of the area are speakers of a south Slavic language (Macedonian).
+Villages located in the Ostren administrative unit contain the following populations: Lejçan, Lladomericë and Tuçep are inhabited solely by a Torbeš population; Radovesh, Kojavec, Orzhanovë are inhabited solely by a Slavic speaking population which contain Torbeš.
+Okshtun i Madh, Okshtun i Vogël are inhabited by an Albanian population, and Tërbaç has some Torbeš residing there while Pasinkë, Ostren i Madh and Ostren i Vogël are inhabited by an Albanian population that dominates demographically in the villages that also contain significant populations of Torbeš and Orthodox Macedonians.
+The Torbeš and Orthodox Macedonian population of the area are speakers of a south Slavic language (Macedonian).
 The village of Oreshnjë is also part of the administrative unit.